A “million-dollar idea” isn’t worth a dime if it isn’t planned, built, marketed, and run correctly.

 Ideas are as plentiful as drops of water in the ocean.
-But most ideas are never brought into this world.
-These ideas die before they are even conceived.

 Many web developers joke about how many domain names they have hoarded for ideas that they haven’t started yet.
 In this regard, they are no different from the “idea guys” who want to build the next Facebook or YouTube for a song.